Main Policy Content

 The promotion dossier does not include earlier Statements of Evaluation written by faculty review committees and administrators during previous promotion or tenure reviews (see the dossier divider “Statements of Evaluation of the Candidate by Review Committees and Administrators”).

 Results of Evaluations

-For fixed-term faculty, the Dean of the University Libraries will review all recommendations, make the final determination, and notify the candidate and the appropriate Associate Dean or Director of the outcome of the review by early April.
+For non-tenure track faculty, the Dean of the University Libraries will review all recommendations, make the final determination, and notify the candidate and the appropriate Associate Dean or Director of the outcome of the review by early April.
 Approved promotions will become effective July 1 immediately following the decision.

 Tenure-line faculty will be informed of the results of promotion reviews according to University procedures described in “Information to Faculty Members about Evaluations of Performance,” Administrative Guidelines for AC23, section V, part I).

 Other Guidelines in this manual should also be referenced, especially the following:

 Revision History (and effective dates):